 Low Carb DigestionSo if you’ve started to explore the LCHF world, you can easily lose sight of the bigger picture of what this lifestyle actually means.
-What’s actually happening in your body when you increase the fats and restrict the carbs?
+What’s actually happening in your body (and specifically your digestive tract) when you increase the fats and restrict the carbs?

 One of the crucial pieces of information about digestion is that it starts in the mouth, not in the stomach.

-But if you haven’t paid attention to chewing, start slow.
-Start by counting how many times you chew each bite the next time you eat…
+But if you haven’t paid attention to chewing lately, start as a beginner would rather than an olympic medalist.
+Begin by counting how many times you chew each bite the next time you eat.

 You might be in for a surprise when you discover how soon you get the reflex to swallow.
 Don’t worry about it.
 All you need is a little practice and your body will remember this natural process before you know it.

-Why is this important?
-First of all, by properly chewing your food, you put less pressure on the rest of your digestive system.
+By properly chewing your food, you put less pressure on the rest of your digestive system.
 And you’ll be able to get more nutrients from your food.
-That means you’ll have more energy and more focus.

 Keep in mind that chewing your food properly is also important for preventing some serious chronic disease.
 I’m talking about cardiovascular issues, diabetes and potential mental imbalances like anxiety and depression.

 The stomach’s job is to mechanically break down your food into long chain molecules.
 As your stomach empties, the real fun begins.
 That’s when your small intestine starts to do its magic.

 Your small intestine is where the enzymes from your pancreas and bile from your gallbladder break down larger molecules of food into smaller or single molecules.
 Different enzymes take care of different macronutrients.

 Amazingly, the lining of your small intestine is very thin – it has only one layer of cells.
 That is almost unimaginably thin… But this layer is strong enough to ensure that only the tiniest molecules of digested food pass from the small intestine into the bloodstream.

 For example, if you have low stomach acid, your food is not broken down enough for the enzymes to be effective.
 And a leaky gut causes fatigue, food allergies and so much more.

 There are many simple and effective solutions to optimize your digestion and I promise I’ll get back to you after I have another conversation with Cara about that.

 Once the nutrients enter the bloodstream, they are being absorbed by cell surfaces.
 Sometimes they even have carrier molecules that help them get where they belong.

 For example, fats are the building blocks of the cell membranes.
 Proteins are used for cell signaling, for our immune system, and for every other system in the body.

-- Why is this important?
 If you’re eating poor quality fats, too many sugars, and carbohydrates, your cell membrane and proteins are in pretty bad shape.